Ayesha Aman MD, MPH

 Internal Medicine and Integrative Medicine

-Dr. Aman spearheads the Lifestyle Change Program at RESTORE and is responsible for ongoing coordination of your care among members of your Integrative Health Care Team, specialists, and primary care physicians.
+Dr. Aman spearheads the Integrative Medicine and Lifestyle Change Program at RESTORE and is responsible for ongoing coordination of your care among all members of your Integrative Health Care Team, specialists, and primary care physician.

 As a Board Certified Internist by the American Board of Internal Medicine, Dr. Aman values the power of traditional medicine.
 However, her years of experience have proven to her that traditional medicine and the current healthcare system fails to treat and prevent many chronic conditions.
 According to the World Health Organization (WHO), chronic diseases are the leading causes of death and disability worldwide.

 Dr. Aman completed her Bachelor of Science degree from the University of Michigan in Biopsychology.
 She then attended University of Michigan’s School of Public Health and completed her Master in Public Health to pursue her love of prevention, research and drive to answer the ever-pervasive question “Why?”
 She continued her research work at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia and also Vanderbilt University Department of Preventive Medicine in Nashville, Tennessee.

 Dr. Aman returned to Michigan to attend medical school at Wayne State University Medical Center and residency in Internal Medicine at St. John Hospital and Medical Center.
 After moving to Plano, Texas, Dr. Aman joined UT Southwestern Medical Center in Dallas as Assistant Professor of Internal Medicine in the Division of Hospital Medicine.
 She continued to enhance her skills at this academic institution among physicians who practiced the most advanced, evidenced-based therapies in a collaborative and cutting edge environment.
 She served as a clinical educator involved in the teaching of residents, medical students, and physician assistant students.